zachrugpad/adm-docs/docs/order-data.md

 #### `total_tax`
 - Type: `string`
 - Format: PRICE
-- Description: The sum of all the taxes applied to the order in the shop currency.
+- Description: The sum of all the taxes applied to the order.